vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 Along with the strict adherence to software design principles, such as **Single Responsibility** and **Separation of Concerns**, the modularity of the software design allows future developers to add features to Teletubbies without having to deal with tedious side-effects.

-### **Glossary**
-**_Command-line Interface (CLI)_**: A user interface that allows users to interact with a system through text commands.

-**_Graphical User Interface (GUI)_**: A user interface that allows users to interact with a system through graphical icons.

-**_User stories_**: Simple descriptions of features told from the perspective of the user.

-**_Completion Status_**: A contact can be marked as either “completed” or “not completed”, indicating if the contact has been contacted.

-**_Role_**: Users are assigned either the role of telemarketer or supervisor.

-**_Single Responsibility Principle_**:  A software engineering principle that states that every module, class or function in a computer program should be responsible for and encapsulate only a single part of the program’s functionality.

-**_Separation of Concerns Principle_**: A software engineering principle that states that programs should be separated into distinct sections which address concerns, or sets of information that affects the code of a computer program.

 --------------------------------------------------------------------------------------------------------------------